-December is approaching and with it comes the hustle and bustle of holiday shopping.
-It also means the end of the calendar year and the hustle and bustle of ensuring corporations, limited liability companies and other registered entities are properly formed, amended, dissolved or merged before the calendar turns over to the New Year.
-In many ways, the practices that serve you well as you buy presents for all the important folks in your life can also help ensure a more stress-free approach to the end-of-year filing deadlines.
-So what do these two tasks have in common?
+December is well underway, as is the hustle and bustle of holiday shopping... as well as the hustle and bustle of ensuring corporations, limited liability companies and other registered entities are properly formed, amended, dissolved or merged before the calendar turns over to the new year.

-- Delaware: Delaware has very few requirements for outside agency approval.
+- Delaware has very few requirements for outside agency approval.
 A corporation or LLC filing a Certificate of Dissolution or a Certificate of Merger where it is the non-survivor should plan on making sure the current year’s taxes are paid to the state at least 48 hours in advance, but no formal clearance is required.
-When forming, only the use of the word “bank” requires outside agency approval.
-Banking approval usually takes two to three days in Delaware.
+When forming, only the use of the word ‘bank’ requires outside agency approval.
+Banking approval usually takes two to three days.

-- Illinois: Like Delaware, Illinois does not require a clearance from the Department of Revenue when filing a dissolution or withdrawal.
-There are a number of words (“insurance,” “indemnity,” “bank,” among others) that require the approval of either the Insurance or Banking Department, which can take two to four weeks.
+- Illinois, like Delaware, does not require clearance from the Department of Revenue when filing a dissolution or withdrawal.
+Note that there are several words (‘insurance’, ‘indemnity’, ‘bank’, among others) that will require approval from either the insurance or banking department, which can take two to four weeks.

-- California: California also does not require tax clearance in order to dissolve or withdraw, but the entity must ensure it is in good standing with both the Franchise Tax Board and the Secretary of State.
+- California also does not require tax clearance in order to dissolve or withdraw, but the entity must ensure it is in good standing with both the Franchise Tax Board and the Secretary of State.
 It is best to verify this as soon as possible as restoring an entity to good standing with the Franchise Tax Board can often take several weeks.
-California will require approval for certain restricted words, such as “bank” or “trust.”
+California requires approval for certain restricted words such as ‘bank’ or ‘trust’.

-- New York: Here, tax clearance is required to file a dissolution or withdrawal.
+- In New York, tax clearance is required to file a dissolution or withdrawal for corporations.
 Depending on the situation, it can take anywhere from a few weeks to several months, so the best advice is to begin the process as soon as possible.
 Additionally, New York State requires outside agency approval for a great many words and purposes.
-(Download our memo about corporate/entity names in New York that require approval from various state departments from the General Corporate Information and Resources page of the COGENCY GLOBAL INC. website.)
 Since time frames for these approvals tend to slow down at the end of the year, it is best to allow two to five weeks, depending on the agency.

 - California: California offers 24-hour ($350), same day ($750) and 4-hour ($500) expedited service.
 To be eligible for 4-hour service, the document must first be pre-cleared for an additional fee.
-California has recently indicated it is committed to a five day routine processing time, but this is a new policy so difficulties in adhering to this time frame could arise.
+Standard turnaround time in California is about 4-6 days.

 - New York: New York has three levels of expedited service: 24-hour ($25), same day ($75) and 2-hour ($150).

-- Doing things at the last minute can cause rejection.
-One reason you might receive a gift that has you standing in the returns line, wondering what in the heck the giver was thinking is simply that the gift giver was rushing to get his/her shopping done.
-It is easy to make mistakes when rushing with corporate filings, too, and this can cause rejections!
-When documents are rejected, they can sometimes lose the initial submission date, causing you to miss your filing deadline, especially when they are not corrected and re-submitted in a timely way.
-If your filing is rejected in California or Delaware, you have 72 hours to resubmit the corrected filing and still maintain the initial submission date as the file date, in Illinois, you have only 24 hours.
+Rejected documents can sometimes lose the initial submission date and cause you to miss your filing deadline, especially when they are not corrected and re-submitted in a timely fashion.
+If your filing is rejected in California or Delaware, you have 72 hours to resubmit the corrected filing and still maintain the initial submission date as the file date.
+In Illinois, you have only 24 hours.
 In New York, the file date is the date the document is approved by the state, rather than the date first submitted, so the file date cannot be guaranteed.

-The month of December can often be a crazy time with strict deadlines coinciding with government office holiday closings, a higher volume of documents that need to be filed and, of course, our own desire to both take care of holiday tasks like shopping and decorating and spend some time enjoying the season.
-Planning ahead for your corporate filings, and taking advantage of services offered, such as expedited processing and pre-clearance, can help you make the time for holiday cheer.
+The month of December can often be a crazy time of strict deadlines coinciding with government office holiday closings, a higher volume of documents that need to be filed and, of course, our own desire to both take care of holiday tasks like shopping and decorating and spend some time enjoying the season.
+Planning out your corporate filings and taking advantage of services such as expedited processing and pre-clearance, can help you reserve time for holiday cheer.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.